Pravargya: Makha

 In the Parvargya Yajña, the Mahāvīra earthen pot made from clay is referred to as 'Makha'.
 In a legend relating to the Mahāvīra, Makha (in the Pañcaviṃśa Brāhmaṇa) or Makha-Vishnu (in the Shatapatha Brahmana and Taittiriya Aranyaka) is decapitated.
 The pot is referred to as Makha's head, which at the end of the ceremony is used as the symbolic head of a man's body (see below).

 The above quote from the Taittiriya Samhita concerns a Soma Yajña to Rudra.
 Other references to the head of Makha are all in the Taittiriya Samhita (e.g.1.1.8, 1.1.12, and 4.1.5, as well as that quoted above), and all seem to be in relation to Agni, the fire god.

 A.A.
 Macdonell states that 'Makha appears to designate a person in two passages of the Rigveda [9.101.13. where the Bhrgus are mentioned as chasing Makha], but in neither passage does the context explain who he was.
 Probably a demon of some kind is meant.
 In the later Samhitas [Vajasaneyi Samhita (White Yajurveda) 11.57; 37.7; Taittiriya Samhita, 1.1.8.1, 3.2.4.1] mention is also made of the 'head of Makha,' an expression which has become unintelligible to the Brahmanas [Shatapatha Brahmana 14.1.2.17].

 In regards to this ambiguity, S. Shrava states that 'Innumerable manuscripts of the valuable [Vedic] literature have been lost due to atrocities of the rulers and invaders, ravages of time, and utter disregard and negligence.
 These factors contributed to the loss of hundreds of manuscripts.
 Once their number was more than a few hundred.
 Had these [including Brahmanas] been available today the ambiguity in the interpretation of Vedic hymns could not have crept in'.

 Brihat Parasara Hora Sastra

 Notably, according to the Brihat Parasara Hora Sastra (an important book on Vedic Astrology), Makha is a nakshatra (star).
-The presiding deity of that star is also stated to be the Sun, which is notable given the sun is regarded as the 'soul of all' (i.e. 'best', as in best of or 'head' of the Yagya), and the decapitated head of Vishnu in various Brahmanic legends is stated to become the sun (see below).
+The presiding deity of that star is also stated to be the Sun, which is notable given the sun is regarded as the 'soul of all' (i.e. 'best', as in best of or 'head' of the Yagya), and the severed head of Vishnu in various Brahmanic legends is stated to become the sun (see below).